 Underground Upheavals

 The first underground railway in the world, the Metropolitan, was built in London between 1860 and 1863 from Paddington to Farringdon.
-Its construction involved the innovation of “cut-and-cover”, whereby roads were dug up, rails and brick tunnels installed in the cuttings, and the roadway then restored above.
+Its construction involved the innovation of “cut-and-cover”, whereby roads were dug up, rails and brick tunnels were installed in the cuttings, and the roadway was then restored above.
 The idea seemed simple enough, but could it be realised in densely populated areas without causing massive destruction to surrounding buildings ?
 And could the travelling public be persuaded to venture underground, a realm commonly associated with darkness, dampness, sewage and drains?
 The novelty of the project meant that it’s progress was extensively covered in the press, as I shall explore in this post.

 This contemporary Punch cartoon captures the concept’s unfamiliarity.